levente232/moriohub/README.md

 # Means that whatever follows will only be rendered when MORIO_DOCS is set.
 # To close such a block, use: {{/MORIO_DOCS}}
 {{#MORIO_DOCS}}
-# We are not inside a block that will only rendered when MORIO_DOCS is set.
+# We are now inside a block that will only rendered when MORIO_DOCS is set.
 # We use this to extract the documentation info which is included in this block.
 # Your module files should follow this same structure.
 #